sean-killeen/serverless-graphql-local/README.md

 ## Deploy the App

 To deploy the app to AWS you will need an aws account.

-    Serverless deploy // sls deploy will also work
+You can configure your AWS credentials using the following command:

+     serverless config  credentials --provider aws --key <ACCESS KEY ID> --secret <SECRET ACCESS KEY>

+you will aslo need to add the following environment variables to your machine:

+    AWS_ACCESS_KEY_ID = <ACCESS KEY ID>
+    AWS_SECRET_ACCESS_KEY = <SECRET ACCESS KEY>

+Once this has been done, you should be able to deploy:

+    serverless deploy